feature-sliced-design

 shared/ ← UI kit, utils, API client

-// + widgets/ ← UI blocks reused in 2+ pages
+// + widgets/ ← UI blocks currently reused across multiple pages

 5-4.
 Validate with the Steiger linter